xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 ### <a name="FamilyTree"></a>Family Tree

-The diagram below is just a simple view that should highlight the different families of transformers and how they relate to each other.
+The diagram below is a simple view that should highlight the different families of transformers and how they relate to each other.

 ![](/blog/images/02-05.png)